The Knights Templar and the Art of War

 When the Square Was Superior

 The square formation remained useful in specific situations.
 During sieges, when defending a breach or a narrow passage, a square of dismounted knights could hold a point against overwhelming numbers.
-The Temple Mount in Jerusalem itself was defended in 1187 by a desperate square of Templars and Hospitallers, who sold their lives dearly.
 Also, when retreating from a lost field, a square could cover the withdrawal, especially if supported by archers.
 The square gave every soldier a clear fighting front and prevented enemy cavalry from riding through the formation.
+In 1218, during the siege of Damietta, a Templar square held off a determined sortie by Egyptian troops, allowing the Crusader army to regroup.
+The square's main strength was psychological: it made every man feel supported on all sides.
+It was a formation of last resort, a fortress of men.

 When the Line Dominated

-The line also allowed better use of combined arms.
+On the open battlefield, the line was superior for offensive operations.
+The line allowed better use of combined arms.
 Infantry could protect the flanks, and crossbowmen could provide overhead fire.
 In the square, archers were often inside and had limited fields of fire.
 By the late 13th century, the line formation had become standard for Templar forces in pitched battles.
-The Battle of La Forbie (1244) showed the danger of a square: the Christian army used a large square formation but was overwhelmed by Mamluk light cavalry and archers.
+The Battle of La Forbie (1244) showed the fatal danger of a square: the Christian army used a large square formation but was overwhelmed by Mamluk light cavalry and archers.
 After that disaster, the Templars rarely used squares for open-field combat.
+They understood that mobility and shock action, provided by the line, were the keys to victory against the highly mobile Mamluks.

 Tactical Flexibility: Switching Between Formations

 The Templars were trained to transition between square and line rapidly.
 The Marshal of the Temple was responsible for battlefield tactics.
 He carried a standard called the Beau Séant, a black-and-white banner that served as a focal point.
 Visual signals and horn blasts indicated changes in formation.
 The Rule of the Temple details that no knight could break ranks except by command.
 This discipline made it possible to switch from a marching column to a line for an attack, then back to a square if threatened on the flanks.
+The ability to perform these transitions seamlessly was the hallmark of a professional army.

 Battlefield Examples: From Square to Line Mid-Fight

+At the Battle of Arsuf, Richard's army initially marched in a square-like formation—the hollow square—but used line charges as the primary offensive weapon.
+At the Battle of Jaffa (1192), Richard used a thin line of dismounted knights and crossbowmen to defend the city against Saladin's assault, a classic example of the line's defensive potential.
+The Templars learned from these campaigns and incorporated line tactics into their own doctrine.
 In 1266, the Templar castle of Safed was besieged by the Mamluks.
 The relieving force tried to form a square to fight through the besiegers but was cut down.
 After that, the order emphasized that line formations were safer for relief columns operating in open terrain.
 The last major field battle involving the Templars, the Battle of Wadi al-Khaznadar (1299), saw them deploy in a line alongside Mongol allies.
 Although the Crusader-Mongol alliance lost the battle, the Templar line held for several hours before being outflanked.

 Legacy of Templar Formations